HSLix/LixAssistantLimbusCompany/doc/manual_en.md

 - In-game language requirement is English
 - The screen of your device are required to over the 1600x900, or with the virtual mechime, which can make the screen big enough to suit the requirement.LALC will automatically adjust the resolution of the game window to 1600x900 (set display value), without the need for manual adjustment.
 - Set the Render Scaling "High" in the Graphics of Settings if possible, which can absolutly help lalc recognize the image correctly.
+- Make sure that the path of LALC is all English, or LALC will report error to remind you of this.
 - Set "windowed" in the Setting of Limbus.
 ## Tutorial
 - In the main screen, click the button below to start the software.